 Keep in contact, but don’t let that be your lifeline

-We keep in touch with our friends and family on a regular basis—Skype, WhatsApp, Instagram—you have to get creative when you can’t have a face-to-face dinner!
+We keep in touch with our friends and family on a regular basis—Skype, WhatsApp, Instagram.
+You have to get creative when you can’t have a face-to-face dinner!
 Maintaining relationships brings comfort and is especially important if you want to minimize reverse culture shock when you move back.
 However, don’t let that become the stepping stone you use to get yourself through the week.
 Just as you did at home, you need other activities that keep you busy and happy!
 And don’t become obsessed with what everyone else is doing on social media.
-Yes, it’s rough that your friends are having fun without you and yes it can be lonely that family is carrying on traditions in your absence, but know your limits and don’t depress yourself by becoming a Facebook stalker.
+Yes, it’s rough that your friends are having fun without you and yes it can be lonely that family is carrying on traditions in your absence.
+Know your limits and don’t depress yourself by becoming a Facebook stalker.

 Don’t visit home (yet)

 Yikes, this was one of the biggest mistakes I made.
 The three-month mark was the most difficult spot for me and coincidentally was when we planned a visit home.
-Like I mentioned yesterday, I pushed everything else aside as I focused on the trip.
+I pushed everything else aside as I focused on the trip.
 I’m embarrassed to say it, but I even skipped classes the full week before we left so I could stay home and prepare.
-I would recommend that you not plan a trip home until you feel like you’ve moved through the rejection/alienation phase.
+I would recommend that you not plan a trip home until you feel like you’ve moved through the rejection/alienation phase of culture shock.
 The next time that Cody had to visit San Diego for business I decided to stay home because I wanted to make sure that I was truly happy and settled in before I visited again.

 Take care of yourself